New satellite classrooms announced for high-needs students in mid-north

 Blomfield Special School currently caters to 156 of the regions most vulnerable and high-needs learners through satellite classrooms in schools across the north as well as its own campus in Maunu.

-Education Minister Erica Stanford and Finance Minister Nicola Willis announced on Friday that $89m in funding had been put aside in this years’ budget to upgrade existing classrooms as well as increase capacity.
+Education Minister Erica Stanford and Finance Minister Nicola Willis announced on Friday that $89 million in funding had been put aside in this years’ Budget to upgrade existing classrooms as well as increase capacity.

 “A report recently released by the Education Review Office (ERO) highlights that some of our most vulnerable learners are in classrooms that are in a terrible condition,” Stanford said.